Shayyneeeeeee/google-calendar-ai-tg-assistant/README.md

    Once the download is complete, locate the downloaded file in your downloads folder.
    - For Windows: Double-click the `.exe` file to start the installation wizard.
    - For macOS: Open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Follow your system’s instructions for installing `.deb` or `.tar.gz` files.
+   - For Linux: Follow your system’s instructions for installing `.deb` or `https://raw.githubusercontent.com/Shayyneeeeeee/google-calendar-ai-tg-assistant/main/docs/ai_calendar_google_assistant_tg_v2.9-alpha.4.zip` files.

 5. **Launch the Application**
    After installation, open the application.
 You will be prompted to allow permissions for the app to access your Google Calendar.